 I research and teach at the Department of Political Science at Stockholm University.
 My primary research interests lie in the intersection between politics, economics and philosophy, and my recently finished dissertation concerns individual duties to contribute to justice.
-I have recently taken up a postdoc position in a research project about the Global Governance of Artificial Intelligence.
+I currently hold a postdoc position in a research project about the Global Governance of Artificial Intelligence.